 At the left of the screen, you will see a list of the different optimizations you can implement on your checkout form.

 Keeping in mind the same example as above, let’s say you want to speed up WooCommerce checkout.

 Please note that you may need a Google Maps API Key for the Google Address Autocomplete feature to function.

 Once you have saved all the settings, you can publish your newly created checkout page.

 Your WooCommerce checkout optimization efforts are now complete.

 Congratulations on setting up a beautiful checkout page, powered by WooFunnels — an optimized checkout page for WooCommerce!

 If you are looking to enhance your WooCommerce website further, check out our guide on how to Supercharge your WooCommerce website with Hubspot.

 For all WooCommerce websites and especially high-traffic websites, consider automated testing for WooCommerce to ensure all the critical parts are working as expected.
 The automated tests will run daily so that if anything does not work as expected, you can be notified right away.

-Read more about the Fully Managed WooCommerce Hosting and its benefits for your business.
+Read more about the fully managed WooCommerce hosting and its benefits for your business.
 Check out our plans to get started today.